-Although trusting relationships are the foundation for any productive interaction between the EM and S&T communities, these partnerships would not work without functional mechanisms for collaboration.
-Mechanisms like S&T advisor positions, data clearinghouses, research coordination networks, and standardized communication protocols make smooth interactions between these sometimes-disparate communities possible in times of great stress.
+Mechanisms like S&T advisor positions, data clearinghouses, research coordination networks, and standardized communications protocols make smooth interactions between these sometimes-disparate communities possible in times of great stress.
 Removing or limiting administrative barriers for funding these collaborations further paves the way to the seamless integration of science and disaster response.